-My postdoc is part of Dr. Tina Kretschmer’s ERC funded project Ghosts from the Past: Consequences of Adolescent Peer Experiences across Contexts and Generations (CAPE).
+My postdoc was part of Dr. Tina Kretschmer’s ERC funded project Ghosts from the Past: Consequences of Adolescent Peer Experiences across Contexts and Generations (CAPE).

-Our methods include examining longitudinal links between adolescent peer and young adult close relationships and test whether parents’ peer experiences affect offspring’s peer experiences.
-Psychological functioning, parenting, temperament, genetic, and epigenetic transmission mechanisms are examined separately and in interplay.
-We utilise data from the TRAILS cohort that has been followed since age 11.
+Our methods included examining longitudinal links between adolescent peer and young adult close relationships and testing whether parents’ peer experiences affect offspring’s peer experiences.
+We used data from the TRAILS cohort that has been followed since age 11.
 To study intergenerational transmission, the TRAILS NEXT sample of participants with children is substantially extended.

 - Positive bias and mental health

 - Blije gezichten en andere beloningen: aandacht voor positieve informatie als beschermend mechanisme tegen depressie